kuzudb/kuzu-blog/src/content/post/2025-06-09-entity-resolved-knowledge-graphs.md

 Stephen now leads a consultancy called Understand Beneficial Ownership and is well known for thought leadership and technical guidance on frontier issues relating to beneficial ownership transparency around the world.

+[^6]: The graph visualizations in this post are created using [yFiles Graphs for Jupyter](https://www.yworks.com/products/yfiles-graphs-for-jupyter), a free graphing diagram extension for Jupyter notebooks and interactive Python environments. yFiles can connect directly to your local Kuzu database and visualize the graph on the fly, with a variety of custom layout algorithms and styling options, which is very useful for exploratory analysis.